 Second eight-week fieldwork experience designed to provide the OTA student the opportunity to work in an OT setting, under the supervision of an OTR or COTA.
-Students must meet objectives designed by academic and clinical educators.
+Students must meet objectives designed by academic and Fieldwork educators.
 Fieldwork sites are different from Fieldwork II A and are utilized to broaden the student's Level II experiential background.
+Prerequisites: (4 hours clinical).
+Prerequisites: Successful completion of all OTA coursework